 Very quickly, Backmask turns out to be nothing more than a standard possession film.
-This has been churned out a good deal in the last few years with films such as The Exorcism of Emily Rose (2005), The Rite (2011), The Devil Inside (2012), Deliver Us from Evil (2014), The Vatican Tapes (2015), Incarnate (2016) and The Crucifixion (2017) among others, and Backmask does precisely zilch in terms of offering an inspired or even interesting regurgitation of the standard.
+This has been churned out a good deal in the last few years with films such as The Exorcism of Emily Rose (2005), The Rite (2011), The Devil Inside (2012), Deliver Us from Evil (2014), The Vatican Tapes (2015), Incarnate (2016), The Crucifixion (2017) and The Exorcist (2020) among others, and Backmask does precisely zilch in terms of offering an inspired or even interesting regurgitation of the standard.
 All we get are the usual deep voices, rocking beds, levitations, ouija board sequences, even a spider walk sequence.
 The result feels like a storm in a teacup, tired moves being whirled around to no effect at all.

 At least the film gets some amusement out of the stupidity of its characters – like the scenes of them looking up a DIY exorcism website or lines like: “Holy water – we’ve got a dead priest downstairs.
 Can’t we just dip his finger in it?”
 There is the odd amusement to be found in some of the gore effects scenes, particularly one where Nick Nicotera gets half his face sliced off.
 The eventual explanations about the box, The Summoning and the priest’s illegitimate children makes little sense.